salafimanhaj/salafi/fatwas/walabara/_posts/2020-07-27-ruling-on-sharing-same-places-worship-with-kafirs.md

 Answer:

-**First**: it is unanimously agreed upon that the Islamic Shari`ah was revealed to both jinn and mankind.
+**First**: it is unanimously agreed upon that the Islamic Shari'ah was revealed to both jinn and mankind.
 Whoever claims that the Jews and the Christians are following the path of truth, whether from among them or not, is contradicting the Qur'an, Sunnah of the Prophet (peace be upon him), and the general consensus of the Muslim Ummah.
 If they claim so while being Muslims, they will be apostatizing from Islam.
 Allah (Exalted be He) says, "...this Qur’ân has been revealed to me that I may therewith warn you and whomsoever it may reach." [al-An'am: 19]

 Allah (Exalted be He) also says, "And We have not sent you (O Muhammad صلى الله عليه وسلم) except as a giver of glad tidings and a warner to all mankind" [Saba': 28]